-- Pat and Dan Nolan - December 2017 - November 2019
+- Pat and Dan Nolan - December 2017 - November 2023

 Molly is a Welch Pony cross who was born around 1997.
 She came to the farm in 2010.
 Her career as a hunter/jumper show pony was cut short when she suddenly lost her eyesight.
 Molly is functionally blind, meaning she totally trusts and relies on her human handler to move about like a normal horse.
 In fact, she was even being ridden by children up until 3 weeks before she came to retire here at Spring Farm.
-Molly goes out to pasture with TJ, a blind Quarter Horse.
-They are accompanied by their seeing eye pony Annie.

 “When I lost my eyesight, I thought my life was over.
 And for many horses that is true.
 But I am very lucky.
 I was able to rewrite my own story within the safety of this farm.
 And what a wonderful story it is.
 I don’t have to win any ribbons to be a champ.
 I’ve never really even seen what this farm looks like or what my friends look like.
 But I know what it feels like.
 And I love them all.”